About this tool

 Book a smart contract reviewFrequently asked questions

-- How do I convert gwei to ether?
+- How do I convert gwei to ETH?

 - Divide the gwei value by 10^9.
-The converter does this for you with full BigInt precision, but the math is simple: 1 gwei equals 0.000000001 ether, and 1 ether equals 1,000,000,000 gwei.
-Gas prices on Etherscan are usually quoted in gwei because typical priority fees of 1 to 50 gwei would otherwise look like long strings of leading zeros in ether.
+The converter does this for you with full BigInt precision, but the math is simple: 1 gwei equals 0.000000001 ETH, and 1 ETH equals 1,000,000,000 gwei.
+Gas prices on Etherscan are usually quoted in gwei because typical priority fees of 1 to 50 gwei would otherwise look like long strings of leading zeros in ETH.

-- Why use BigInt instead of regular JavaScript numbers?
+- Why does this wei to ETH converter use BigInt instead of regular numbers?

 - JavaScript numbers are 64 bit floats and lose precision above 2^53.
-One ether is 10^18 wei, which sits well past that limit.
+One ETH is 10^18 wei, which sits well past that limit.
 Converting through floats silently rounds the last few digits and produces wrong wei values for any nontrivial amount.
-The tool uses native BigInt through viem.parseUnits and viem.formatUnits, so a wei value round trips exactly across every unit.
+The tool uses native BigInt through viem.parseUnits and viem.formatUnits, so a wei value round trips exactly across every unit conversion.

-- Can I share my converter result with a teammate?
+- Can I share my Ethereum unit converter result with a teammate?

 - Yes.
-The tool encodes your value, unit, and USD price into the URL hash on every change.
+The tool encodes your value, unit, and optional USD price into the URL hash on every change.
 The Share scenario button copies the full URL to your clipboard.
 Open it in another browser or hand it to a teammate and the same numbers reappear without any account or saved state.
-The hash never reaches the server.
+The hash never reaches a server, which keeps your scenario private and reproducible.

 Related services and reading